adetunjii/database-internals-notes/README.md

 ## Motivation

-My motivation comes from the urge to know more about databases especially now that I’m actively contributing to [FerretDB](https://github.com/FerretDB/FerretDB).
-I’m trying to get to know more about database architectures and how databases work under the hood as this would help me make better informed decisions.
+My motivation comes from the urge to know more about database systems especially now that I’m actively contributing to [FerretDB](https://github.com/FerretDB/FerretDB).
+I’m trying to get to know more about database architectures and how databases work under the hood as this would help me make better informed decisions on certain things that I'm working on.
 I also hope to discover a couple things from this book that might be beneficial to FerretDB and help improve it’s overall performance.